JuHo-Jung/HiQuE/README.md

 ## Method

-1. Transcription: Whisper was used to transcribe WAV audio files.
+**1. Transcription:** Whisper was used to transcribe WAV audio files.

-2. Role Identification: Assumed 'Ellie' as the questioner, distinguishing interviewer (Ellie) and interviewee (participant).
+**2. Role Identification:** Assumed 'Ellie' as the questioner, distinguishing interviewer (Ellie) and interviewee (participant).

-  - Note: Implementing ASR algorithms could improve tagging accuracy.
+  - **Note:** Implementing ASR algorithms could improve tagging accuracy.

-3. Semantic Similarity: The similarity between the interviewer's questions and 85 predefined questions from Appendix E was calculated using the BERT-score metric.
+**3. Semantic Similarity:** The similarity between the interviewer's questions and 85 predefined questions from Appendix E was calculated using the BERT-score metric.

-  - Example Mappings:
+  - **Example Mappings:**
     - Before: "You travel?" -> After: "Do you travel a lot (main)"
     - Before: "Can you be a little bit more specific?" -> After: "Can you give me an example of that (follow-up)"
     - Before: "What do you decide to do now?" -> After: "What do you do now (main)"
     - Before: "Where are you from?" -> After: "Where are you from originally (main)"
     - Before: "How many of your kids?" -> After: "Tell me about your kids (main)"

-4. Subsequent Steps: Followed methodologies from our paper for question elaboration, hierarchical position elaboration, and feature extraction.
+**4. Subsequent Steps:** Followed methodologies from our paper for question elaboration, hierarchical position elaboration, and feature extraction.

-5. Classification: Conducted binary classification to distinguish between depression and normal states.
+**5. Classification:** Conducted binary classification to distinguish between depression and normal states.

 ## Code Description